 24(a) “Force Majeure” means any event or occurrence not within the reasonable control of the Party affected, including but not limited to, acts of God, acts of civil or military authority, embargoes, epidemics, wars, riots, insurrections, fires, explosions, earthquakes, floods, unusually severe weather conditions, strikes or other labor disputes, or any physical disruption of transmission or distribution facilities not under ENRON’s direct control, and notwithstanding the foregoing, in no event shall any failure by any Party to pay any undisputed sum owed to the other Party under this Agreement constitute an event of Force Majeure.

 24(b) In addition to other obligations stated in this Agreement, whenever any actual or potential Force Majeure event causes delays or threatens to imminently and materially delay ENRON’s performance, ENRON shall notify TELESIS in writing regarding such Force Majeure as soon as reasonably practicable.
 Such notice shall include all relevant information concerning such actual or potential Force Majeure event and its background.
 During the period such Force Majeure event exists, ENRON shall keep TELESIS advised of its effect on ENRON’s performance and of measures being taken to remove or mitigate it.
 ENRON’s provision of notice shall not relieve ENRON of its obligation or liability to remedy the Force Majeure event in accordance with the terms of this Agreement.
 Likewise, ENRON’s failure to provide such notice shall not affect its right to claim Force Majeure under this Agreement.
-[Question—Why did Enron add this clause, what is intention?]

 24(c) If any Force Majeure occurs, the affected Party shall give notice to the other Party as soon as reasonably possible and shall use all reasonable efforts to eliminate or mitigate the delay or nonperformance occasioned by such Force Majeure.

-24(d) Subject to ENRON’s rights under Section 3(a) (Direct Access Purchase and Sale of Energy), If any Force Majeure occurs which prevents ENRON from delivering energy to a Delivery Point, and ENRON has elected pursuant to Section 3(a) to directly serve such Facility, then upon TELESIS’ reasonable request, ENRON shall use [commercially reasonable] [SBC wants to delete] good faith efforts to deliver energy to alternate Delivery Point(s) within the State of California, provided, however, that if ENRON fails to satisfy such obligations and as a result thereof an imbalance penalty is assessed, ENRON shall be solely responsible for any imbalance charges directly resulting therefrom.
+24(d) Subject to ENRON’s rights under Section 3(a) (Direct Access Purchase and Sale of Energy), If any Force Majeure occurs which prevents ENRON from delivering energy to a Delivery Point, and ENRON has elected pursuant to Section 3(a) to directly serve such Facility, then upon TELESIS’ reasonable request, ENRON shall use commercially reasonable good faith efforts to deliver energy to alternate Delivery Point(s) within the State of California, provided, however, that if ENRON fails to satisfy such obligations and as a result thereof an imbalance penalty is assessed, ENRON shall be solely responsible for any imbalance charges directly resulting therefrom.
 If such delivery to such alternate Delivery Points is also or subsequently prevented by Force Majeure, then neither Party shall be deemed in default of this Agreement.
 The Party affected by a Force Majeure shall be deemed excused from performance of its obligations under this Agreement to the extent that any delay or failure in such performance of its obligations results, without its fault or negligence, from such Force Majeure.

 24(e) If any Force Majeure event occurs outside of the State of California which causes ENRON’s failure to perform under this Agreement, other than physical disruptions of transmission or distribution facilities not under ENRON’s direct control, and ENRON has elected pursuant to Section 3(a) to directly serve such Facility:

-24(e)(1) ENRON shall proceed diligently to remedy such nonperformance by securing energy supply from alternate sources, to the extent physically available, and if ENRON fails toto satisfy such obligations and as a result thereof an imbalance penalty is assessed, then ENRON shall be solely responsible for any imbalance charges directly resulting therefrom;
+24(e)(1) ENRON shall proceed diligently to remedy such nonperformance by securing energy supply from alternate sources, to the extent physically available, and if ENRON fails to satisfy such obligations and as a result thereof an imbalance penalty is assessed, then ENRON shall be solely responsible for any imbalance charges directly resulting therefrom;